cultivatingcoders/highschooloverview/syllabus.md

       - For-Loops
       - While-Loops
       - Loop Control (break, continue)
       - **Excerise** Guessing Game: Ask the user to think of a number between 1 and 100.
 Then have the computer make guesses and ask the user if their number is higher or lower than the guess.
 The computer will then guess the difference / 2 or the difference * 2 until they correctly guess the user's number.
-    - Functions
-      - Definition
-      - Calling Functions
-      - Passing in data (parameters)
-      - Returning data
 - Intermediate Programming in Javascript
   - Arrays
     - Declaration